 1. Are you motivated to make long-term lifestyle changes?

-Successful weight loss depends on permanent lifestyle changes, such as eating healthy foods and including physical activity in your daily routine.
-That could represent a significant departure from your current lifestyle.
+Successful weight loss depends on permanent lifestyle changes.
+That could mean a significant departure from your current habits.
+Weight loss depends on eating healthy, lower calorie foods and including physical activity in your daily routine.

-You might need to overhaul your diet so that you're eating more whole grains, fruits, vegetables and low-fat dairy products, for example.
-You'll also need to find time for physical activity, ideally at least 30 to 45 minutes — or more — nearly every day of the week.
+You might need to eat more whole grains, fruits, vegetables and low-fat dairy products, for example.
+Eating a variety of healthy foods will be important.
+You'll also need to find time for physical activity, ideally at least 30 to 60 minutes — or more — nearly every day of the week.

 2. Have you addressed the big distractions in your life?

-If you're dealing with major life events, such as marital problems, job stress, illness or financial worries, you might not want to add the challenge of overhauling your eating and exercise habits.
+If you're already dealing with major life events, such as marital problems, job stress, illness or financial worries, you might not want to add the challenge of making significant changes to your eating and exercise habits.

 3. Do you have a realistic picture of how much weight you'll lose and how quickly?

 Then aim to lose 1 to 2 pounds (0.5 to 1 kilogram) a week until you reach your goal.
-This means burning 500 to 1,000 calories more than you consume each day — through diet, exercise or both.
+This means burning 500 to 1,000 calories more than you consume each day through diet and exercise.

 You might lose weight more quickly if you change your habits significantly.
 Be careful, though.
 Radical changes that aren't sustainable aren't likely to be effective over the long term.

 4. Have you resolved any emotional issues connected to your weight?